 “While doing support, you actually get to experience your customers, in the wild, interacting with your product or service.
 You get a sense for their workflows, for their habits, and most importantly: where you fall short,” – shares Mel Choyce in “Why every new employee should do customer support” (highly recommended to read!)

 At the same time, although customer service can achieve fantastic results alone, you can’t rely solely on it.
 Your customer service includes the front-line employees that answer your calls and emails, but customer experience management as a whole is about building a business that your customers will love.

 When everyone knows their role, you’ll normally see things improving gradually.
-The most difficult cases, however, are the ones that fall between the cracks: the ones where customer service team blames the product team for the product being bad while the product team believes that the marketing function has made false promises to the customer.
+The most difficult cases, however, are the ones that fall between the cracks: the ones where the customer service team blames the product team for the product being bad while the product team believes that the marketing function has made false promises to the customer.
 But the angry customer doesn’t care who made the mistake.
 She just wants her issues sorted out.

 If the organizational silos prevent customer experience improvements, the company has a problem.
 The solution is straightforward on paper but requires hard work within the organization.
 The key steps include:

 Set common customer experience metrics and targets for the organization.
 (Want to know more about the Net Promoter Score?)
 Give all the teams access to the same insights about what is driving the metric up or down.

 Help all teams to understand the key customer journeys and how their work contributes to the customer experience along the journey.
 When there is a shared understanding of the customer journey, people typically manage to widen their perspective outside of their own silo.

 Empower your employees to fix issues that go across the silos.
 The attitude of taking an extra step when needed, instead of just waiting for someone else to fix the problem, is contagious: when employees see other people doing it, they get encouraged to try out as well.